MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-hello-kusto.md

 ---
-title: Create your first app - Hello Kusto - Azure Data Explorer
+title: Create your first application - Hello Kusto - Azure Data Explorer
-description: Learn how to create your first app to print Hello Kusto using Azure Data Explorer client libraries. ms.reviewer: yogilad ms.topic: how-to ms.date: 02/05/2023
+description: Learn how to create your first application to print Hello Kusto using Azure Data Explorer client libraries. ms.reviewer: yogilad ms.topic: how-to ms.date: 02/05/2023
 ---
-# Create your first app: Hello Kusto
+# Hello Kusto: Create your first Azure Data Exlplorer client application

 In this article, you learn how to:

 > [!div class="checklist"]
 >
-> - Create your first app to run a basic query that:
+> - Create your first client application
->   - Uses interactive authentication to connect to our help cluster `https://help.kusto.windows.net`
+> - Use interactive authentication
 > - Run a basic query that prints *Hello Kusto!*

 ## Prerequisites